 What are you delegating?

-There is often a temptation for business owners to delegate their least favorite tasks out first.
+There is often a temptation for business owners to delegate their least favourite tasks out first.
 These are often things like their marketing, sales and finances.

 They give these areas away first because they see themselves as being not very good at them and they would rather keep the product/service delivery part, in fact the part they know best, for themselves.